Natalie O'Neill Blog

 1. Dermatica Daily Soothing Centella Gel Moisturiser

 I’ve mentioned before how much I like Dermatica’s own-brand skincare range.
-If you were to mix and match any of these I don’t think you could go far wrong.
-Their centella gel moisturiser is a lovely, lightweight yet powerful product that’s ideal if you’re acne prone and/or using a retinoid.
+If you were to mix and match any of their products, I don’t think you could go far wrong.
+Their Daily Soothing Centella Gel Moisturiser is a lovely, lightweight yet powerful product that’s ideal if you’re acne-prone and/or using a retinoid.

 2. COSRX Hydrium Green Tea Aqua Soothing Gel Cream

-A lovely, simple gel formula, this moisturiser by COSRX is one of the best moisturisers for clog prone skin due to its minimal ingredients list and soothing qualities.
+The COSRX Hydrium Green Tea Aqua Soothing Gel Cream is one of the best moisturisers for clog-prone skin due to its minimal ingredient list and soothing qualities.

-Amongst some of its best ingredients are: allantoin, panthenol, glycerin and camellia sinensis leaf extract, it’ s a great all rounder for combination skin, oily skin and sensitive skin.
+Amongst some of its best ingredients are allantoin, panthenol, glycerin and camellia sinensis leaf extract; it’s a great all-rounder for combination skin, oily skin and sensitive skin.

 3. Dr Sam’s Flawless Moisturiser Intense